ikatanic/lcskpp/test/README.md

 ## Comparing to baseline implementation

 `tester` compares this implementation to https://github.com/fpavetic/lcskpp.
+Works with latest commit as of Jan 11, 2017 (commit `18fe0f9..`).

 Assumes latter is cloned into `../../lcskpp_pavetic/lcskpp`.